sardana-org/sardana/doc/source/sep/SEP2.md

 2D is not stored in the file.

-Data source is correctly stored in the file.
+Data source is stored in the file.
 This is not compatible with the [Spec format](https://certif.com/spec_manual/user_1_4_1.html) which says: